specdb/igmspec/docs/hdla100.rst

 for the analysis of z>2 DLA.
 The quasars are a heterogenous set of sources useful for such analysis (ie. bright).
+Each sightline contains at least one DLA.

 Meta Data
 =========

 The meta data provided with HDLA100 is very simple.
-See pyigm for a complete set of measurements on the DLA.
+See pyigm for a complete set of published measurements on the DLA.

 Spectra
 =======

-The coadded HIRES spectra are provided.
+The coadded, normalized HIRES spectra are provided.